 8. Community of Practice – sharing

-Finally, there are many complex ways you can structure communication channels and knowledge management.
+Finally, you can structure communication channels and knowledge management in many complex ways.
 Millions are spent on this by large companies.
-Often the most effective method is “unscripted collaboration”.
+Often, the most effective method is “unscripted collaboration.”
 Put people together, and they will talk.
 The power of community inside an org is very effective.
 Webber’s 5 step process is very insightful.